-In the previous example, we described how you can increase overall customer lifetime value by targeting, acquiring, and nurturing customers who are likely to become valuable best customers.
+In the previous example, we described how you can increase overall customer lifetime value by targeting, acquiring, and nurturing a high value customer base that is likely to become your most loyal customers.

-But what are some of the other ways you can raise customer lifetime value?
-Here are a few that comprise part of an overall customer-centric strategy:
+But what are some of the other ways you can raise loyal customer lifetime value?
+Here are a few that comprise part of an overall customer-centric marketing strategy: